 Overview

-After completing the MSc, most students want to work in education in some form.
-But here too there is a range in students' goals and aspirations.
-Other students want to use the master's year to develop their skills as educational researchers to go on to study for a PhD with us or elsewhere.
+After completing the MSc, most students go on to work in education in some form.
+Some will use the master's year to develop their skills as educational researchers and go on to study for a PhD at Bristol or elsewhere.

 Programme structure

-The single core unit is Introduction to Educational Inquiry (20 credits) which provides an introduction to the variety of methods used to conduct research in education.
-You will then choose a number of optional units (100 credits) from across the different specialised MSc Education pathways and from our wider bank of optional units (subject to availability and timetabling constraints).
-Visit the Open Pathway Programme Catalogue to see the wide range of optional units you can pick from.
-You will finish your master's by completing a supervised research Dissertation (60 credits) project in an educational area you are interested in.
+In this open pathway, a single core unit provides an introduction to the variety of methods used to conduct research in education.
+You will then choose a number of optional units from across the different specialised MSc Education pathways and from our wider bank of optional units (subject to availability and timetabling constraints).
+You will finish your master's by completing a supervised research dissertation project in an educational area you are interested in.

 Entry requirements